$\otimes$-Frobenius functors and exact module categories: Background

 A \emph{module natural transformation} between module functors is a natural transformation between the underlying functors commuting with the respective module structures.
 Given $\C$-module categories $\M$ and $\N$, $\Fun_\C(\M,\N)$ denotes the category with $\C$-module functors between $\M$ and $\N$ as objects and module natural transformations as morphisms.

 Let $\C$ be a finite tensor category and $\M$ an indecomposable exact left $\C$-module category.
 The \textit{dual tensor category} of $\C$ with respect to $\M$ is the finite tensor category $\C_\subM^*:=\Fun_{\C}(\M,\M)$ of $\C$-module endofunctors with tensor product given by composition of module functors $H\otimes H'=H\circ H'$ and monoidal unit $\id_\subM$.
+In the case that $\M$ is a decomposable exact left $\C$-module category, then $\C_\subM^*$ is a multitensor category.
 Furthermore, given exact $\C$-module categories $\M$ and $\N$, the category of module functors $\Fun_{\C}(\M,\N)$ is endowed with the structure of a $(\C_\subN^*,\C_\subM^*)$-bimodule category, via composition of module functors.

 Let $\M_\subD$ be a right module category and ${}_\subD\N$ a left module category.
 A \textit{balanced functor} is a bilinear functor $F \colon \M\times\N\longrightarrow\Y$ into a $\kk$-linear category $\Y$ equipped with a natural isomorphism